top of page

 SCOTT STEWART

-Scott Stewart has been a member of St. Benedict’s Episcopal Church since 2011 and currently serves as treasurer.
-He has two children, Ellie and Sam, who attend St. Benedict’s Episcopal School.
+Scott Stewart has been a member of St. Benedict’s Episcopal Church since 2011.
+He has two children, Ellie and Sam.
+Ellie is a graduate of St. Benedict's and Sam is currently in the lower school.
 Scott serves as a portfolio manager and financial planner with Eads & Heald Wealth Management.
 He is a CFA (Chartered Financial Analyst) charter holder and a member of the Atlanta Society of Finance and Investment Professionals (ASFIP).
 Scott is also a Certified Financial Planner™ professional and a member of the Financial Planning Association (FPA).
 Scott graduated from Michigan State University with a BA in Finance and later completed the Executive Program for CFP® Certification through the University of Georgia’s Terry College of Business.
 Scott resides with his wife and two children in Smyrna.

 strickland.jpg